Wikia/style-guide/CONTRIBUTING.md

 ## Submitting a Pull Request
 If your pull request fixes an existing issue, please reference that issue from within your pull request.

 As the coverage of our style guide grows, developers from all teams are encouraged to helm the responsibility of building new components for the style guide.
 Before submitting a pull request, [open an issue](https://github.com/Wikia/style-guide/issues/new) for the new component.
-This allows other developers to enagae in a discussion that may be useful to your development.
+This allows other developers to engage in a discussion that may be useful to your development.
 Before submitting your pull request, please make sure that all of the following are true:
 * Your pull request has a comprehensive description of the new component/feature being added
 * You have linked to the [original issue](https://github.com/Wikia/style-guide/issues) from within your PR description